Notice of Pre-AIA or AIA Status

 Step 2A Prong One Analysis: Claim 23 under its broadest reasonable interpretation is a series of mental processes.
 For example, but for the generic computer components language, the above limitations in the context of this claim encompass neural network processing, including the following:

-each second neural sub-network performing a respective marginal utility function, the utility function preferentially being a monotone function or a function having three parts, a monotone first part, a constant second part and a monotone third part, the monotonicity of the first part being different from the monotonicity of the third part (observation, evaluation, and judgement),
+each second neural sub-network performs a respective marginal utility function, the marginal utility function preferentially being a monotone function or a function comprising three parts, namely a monotone first part, a constant second part and a monotone third part, and wherein the monotonicity of the first part being different from the monotonicity of the third part (observation, evaluation, and judgement),

 Therefore, claim 23 recites an abstract idea which is a judicial exception.

-Step 2A Prong Two Analysis: Claim 23 recites additional elements “a physical implementation of a neural network comprising a set of neural sub-networks arranged in a tree structure, each neural sub-network being a first neural sub-network or a second neural sub-network” (describes a generic neural network).
+Step 2A Prong Two Analysis: Claim 23 recites additional elements (describes a generic neural network).
 However, these additional features are computer components recited at a high-level of generality, such that they amount to no more than mere instructions to apply the judicial exception using a generic computer component.
 An additional element that merely recites the words “apply it” (or an equivalent) with the judicial exception, or merely includes instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea, does not integrate the judicial exception into a practical application (See MPEP 2106.05(f)).
 Therefore, claim 23 is directed to a judicial exception.

 Step 2B Analysis: Claim 23 does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to the lack of integration of the abstract idea into a practical application, the additional elements recited in claim 23 amount to no more than mere instructions to apply the judicial exception using a generic computer component.